intergrav/dev.css/README.md

 ## Addons

 dev.css provides a basic set of styles.
-Addons are small CSS snippets that can be used to adjust or add functionality to dev.css based on your needs.
-If you are adding an addon, make sure to include it **after** the main dev.css file.
-Here are a few built-in addons.
+Addons are small CSS or JS snippets that can be used to adjust or add functionality to dev.css based on your needs.
+Here are the built-in addons.

 ### `header-sticky.css`